 Chucktown's ASHLEY PLAZA MALL was developed in four phases.
 The first (in black) consisted of a J.M.
 Fields and Pantry Pride strip center.
-Condon's (in dark gray) was added in 1970.
-In 1972, these stores were joined by a fully-enclosed mall (in medium gray).
-The fourth phase would add the Ashley Plaza Cinema I & II, which was dedicated in 1973.
+Condon's (dark gray) was added in 1970.
+In 1972, these stores were joined by a fully-enclosed mall (medium gray).
+The fourth -and final- phase added the Ashley Plaza Cinema I & II, which was dedicated in 1973.

 ASHLEY PLAZA MALL included a Charleston Heights-based Edward's 5 & 10.
 Here we see a 1930s postcard depiction of an Edward's store.
 The chain had its beginnings in 1926.